 A stone's throw from Kristianstad's center is the Årummet nature reserve, part of the Vattenriket biosphere reserve.
 Helge å passes right through the nature reserve, which during the course of the seasons affects the landscape with its varying water levels.
 When it is high tide in Helge å, the water covers the extensive coastal meadows and creates the area's unique wetlands.

 In Årummet there is plenty to do for the whole family all year round.
 In the winter you can spot sea eagles and otters, in the spring the cranes pass by, in the summer you can glide around on an Everglades-style boat safari, and in the fall it's the best nibbles.
 Wildlife is abundant and exciting all year round.
-From Naturum in central Kristianstad, Vattenriket's popular hiking trails Linnérundan and Tivolirundan depart, and the large Safari boat also departs from here.
+The Water Kingdom's popular hiking trails start from Naturum in central Kristianstad Linnérundan and the Tivoli tour and from here the large Safari boat also departs.

 Årummet and Naturum are located in the middle of Kristianstad, with plenty of parking.